Nutrition & Meal Planning

 Other physical health complications that can arise as a result of poor nutrition due to alcohol abuse include diabetes, hypertension (high blood pressure), cirrhosis (permanent liver damage), and severe malnutrition.

-Stimulant drugs are sometimes used to treat ADHD, such as amphetamines (Adderall or Ritalin), but there are also illicit stimulant drugs such as cocaine, methamphetamines or crack cocaine that causes similar effects on the body and brain.
+Stimulant drugs are sometimes used to treat ADHD, such as amphetamines (Adderall or Ritalin), but there are also illicit stimulant drugs—such as cocaine, methamphetamines, or crack cocaine—that cause similar effects on the body and brain.

 Abusing stimulant drugs can reduce appetite, which can lead to weight loss and malnutrition.
 Consistently abusing stimulants can often cause people to stay awake for days at a time, resulting in severe dehydration and electrolyte imbalances.

 It’s common for people who use marijuana to experience an increase in appetite, or “get the munchies.”
 While under the effects of marijuana, it’s easy to make poor dietary decisions, choosing snack foods with low nutritional value, such as pizza, burgers, corn chips, or other high-calorie, low nutrient foods.

 Coupled with reduced physical activity, snacking while under the effects of marijuana often causes users to gain weight.
 The result can be an increased risk of diabetes and malnutrition.

 Common Nutrient Deficiencies in Recovering Addicts

 Research indicates that up to 88% of people recovering from drug or alcohol addiction need guidance and advice when it comes to good nutritional choices.
 It’s also recognized that poor nutrition can worsen symptoms of some mental health disorders, including anxiety and depression.